CraneSoftwrights/board-baseball/en/build.md

   - 15mm or less diameter rubber feet
     - 4-count
     - e.g. [`https://www.amazon.ca/dp/B07RYCRYY3`](https://www.amazon.ca/dp/B07RYCRYY3) but the screws provided are too long so 3/16"-length screws need to be purchased separately
+- double board version only:
+  - 1/4" bolt, nut, and two wide washers for alignment holes during board gluing
+    - 4-count
 - box version only:
   - 12mm x 3mm earth magnets
     - 18- or 20-count (see laminating steps)
     - e.g. [`https://www.amazon.ca/dp/B09XJ4SS23`](https://www.amazon.ca/dp/B09XJ4SS23) and [`https://www.amazon.ca/dp/B09XVBL8SK`](https://www.amazon.ca/dp/B09XVBL8SK)
-  - 1/4" bolt, nut, and two wide washers for alignment holes during board gluing
-    - 6-count: two for the board, two for the compartment lid, two for the play panel
   - when using 3/16"=5mm thick material, one needs 12mm outside diameter washers 1/16" thick as filler to bring the 1/8" magnets flush with the surface of the material
     - 8-count
+  - 1/4" bolt, nut, and two wide washers for alignment holes during board gluing
+    - 8-count: four for the board, two for the compartment lid, two for the play panel

 ### 3.2 Important safety note